Trivalia: 1986-1994

-In 1990 the new lineup recorded several new tracks which, beside the selection of the previously recorded material, appeared on the compilation album Telo i duša (Body and Soul), released in a limited printing of 50 copies by the band's own independent record label Black Rider.
+In 1990, the new lineup recorded several new tracks which, beside the selection of the previously recorded material, appeared on the compilation album Telo i duša (Body and Soul), released in a limited printing of 50 copies by the band's own independent record label Black Rider.
 The name of the label was inspired by the Black Riders from J. R. R. Tolkien's The Lord of the Rings.
-For a period of time the band issued the fanzine entitled Black Rider.
+For a period of time the band issued the fanzine entitled Black Rider, and Žikić hosted a radio show with the same title on the Niš Belle Amie radio.
 During the same year, the band released the EP Dat Rosa Mel Apibus (Latin for The Rose Gives Honey to the Bees), inspired by the Rosicrucian Order and featuring three songs: "Ruža i krst" ("A rose and a Cross"), "U sobi" ("In the Room") and "Blede ruke volim tako mnogo" ("Pale Hands I Love so Much").
 Printed as a limited edition 7-inch EP by Jugoton, the EP was released in March 1991 by the Niš Students' Cultural Centre.
 The song "Ruža i krst" had quickly become a minor hit, providing the band with an opportunity to perform as an opening act for Električni Orgazam, KUD Idijoti and U Škripcu.
 After the EP release, the new band member had become Miloš Vukotić (guitar, vocals, keyboards).

-In late 1991 the band released religiously oriented album Crna voda (Black Water), thematically inspired by the book The Holy Blood and the Holy Grail and musically by the film The NeverEnding Story, featuring darker and heavier sound than their previous releases.
+In late 1991, the band released religiously oriented album Crna voda (Black Water), thematically inspired by the book The Holy Blood and the Holy Grail and musically by the film The NeverEnding Story, featuring darker and heavier sound than their previous releases.
 The album, produced by Dejan Glozić and released by Happy House records, featured guest appearances by the guitarists Dejan Šišnjić and Goran Savić.
 Beside the new tracks, the album featured the rerecorded versions of "Ruža i krst" and "U sobi", this time more guitar-oriented.
 The band had also recorded a promotional video for the Afirmator 2 television show.
 After the album release, the band held several local performances in Niš, including the May 21, 1992 performance at the M Pub, featuring, beside their material, cover versions of songs by The Ramones, The Sisters of Mercy and Kraftwerk.